devopsdc/presentations/presentation/2_slides/slide.md

 !SLIDE
 # Next Meeting #

-* October 8 - Needs a location
+* November 5 - Needs a location
-* Robert Treat - Less Alarming Alerts
-* Looking for one more speaker
+* Introduction to Ansible with Michael DeHaan